buildwiz.uk

 Start with gas, because the process is less obvious.

-Your energy supplier does not move your gas meter for a major relocation.
-They own the meter box, but they don't own the pipe in the ground.
-For any move greater than about one metre, you need to contact your Gas Distribution Network (GDN), not your supplier.
-The GDN owns the service pipe that runs from the gas main in the street into your property.
+Your energy supplier cannot deliver a major gas relocation on its own.
+They own the meter and the meter box, but they don't own the pipe in the ground.
+For any move greater than about one metre, you need to contact your Gas Distribution Network (GDN) as well as your supplier.
+The GDN owns the service pipe that runs from the gas main in the street into your property, and it is the only party allowed to reroute that pipe.
+The meter on the end of it stays the supplier's, and only they can move it, through the meter operator (a Meter Asset Manager) they engage.
+That is a second appointment with its own booking, so you need a job open with both parties and ideally the two visits on the same day.
+Nobody lines those visits up for you.
+That third job is yours.

 The four GDNs in England are:

 Call your energy supplier first.
-They'll redirect you to the right GDN.
+They'll redirect you to the right GDN, and you need a job open with them for the meter itself regardless.
 Or check Cadent's and SGN's websites directly if you already know your region.

 What it costs

-SGN's published rates for a standard domestic gas service alteration in Southern England (outside the M25) are £859+VAT if SGN digs the trench, or £598+VAT if you dig the trench yourself on your own private land.
-There is a separate meter refit charge of £110 plus VAT if the meter itself needs repositioning.
-My 2022 invoice from SGN came to £674 ex-VAT, which is £808.80 including VAT.
+SGN's published rates for a standard domestic gas service alteration in Southern England (outside the M25) are £1,031 if SGN digs the trench, or £718 if you dig the trench yourself on your own private land.
+SGN's published alteration charges cover the pipe only and exclude any meter work, which is billed separately: SGN lists a meter refit charge of £132 where the meter itself needs repositioning.
+The SGN quote on one documented build came to £808.80 for the service alteration alone.
 That figure is consistent with a standard alteration in their South East territory.
+It is not what was paid in the end, though: that quote was later cancelled and refunded after an emergency callout did the same reroute, which is covered further down.

 Cadent uses a standing charge plus a per-metre charge.
-In 2025, the East Midlands standing charge was £679 ex-VAT, with £139 per metre of pipe.
-A seven-metre alteration in the East Midlands works out at roughly £1,652 plus VAT if Cadent digs.
+In 2025, the East Midlands standing charge was £815, with £167 per metre of pipe.
+A seven-metre alteration in the East Midlands works out at roughly £1,982 if Cadent digs.
 If you dig your own trench on private land, Cadent reduces the standing charge by 70%, which is a meaningful saving on longer runs.

 The physical work takes one to two days.
 The waiting is the problem.